shawngraham/cdh2020/content/en/week/instructions-part3.md

 **When you get stuck** make a post in the help channel in Discord indicating what tutorial you're working on, the error message that you are receiving, share a screenshot, explain what you were trying to do. **There is no shame in asking for help**; I do not want to learn that you have been suffering in silence trying to figure things out on your own.
 People who ask for help learn faster and have a better experience in this class and generally do better.
 You may ask me privately for help in Discord; we can screenshare and voice-chat as needed.

 I will be in Discord nearly every day, and always on Wednesday afternoons.

+Add materials to your repository; write your reflection; write your log.

 ### Submit